appbaseio/reactivesearch/content/docs/search/reactivesearch-api/implement.md

 ### How do multiple queries work?

 It's simple to define multiple queries with the `ReactiveSearch API` endpoint.
 Check the example below which executes two different queries in a single API request.
-This is the equivalent of using the `msearch` API of ElasticSearch.
+This is the equivalent of using the `msearch` API of Elasticsearch.

 ```js
 {